coopdanger/spad/spec/schemas.md

-The JSON returned from MUST corespond to the following JSON schema.
+The JSON returned in a response MUST correspond to the following JSON schema:

 {{gen/spad-schema.json.md}}